When the work cannot be shared immediately due to pending publication or a patent application, authors may set an embargo for up to 2 years.

 (a) Go to this link (or you can go to Student ServiceNow Portal > Request for Services > Library Services > Request for Embargo or Exemption of Thesis/FYP in DR-NTU).

 (b) Fill in the request form and submit.
 Your supervisor will receive an email notification to approve/reject the request.
-You can check the progress of your request at Student ServiceNow portal.
+Alert your supervisor to approve in ServiceNow.

 (c) Once your supervisor approves the request, the full-text of the student work is exempted from deposit.